xeraa/integration-test-demo/README.md

 ## Testcontainers General

 Finally, we add Testcontainers — first through a generic Docker Compose setup.
-Try to run tests from your IDE, but the shell works as well:
+Try to run tests from your IDE, but the shell works as well from this folder:

 ```sh
 mvn test